Bar Rochford

 • Adelaide Central

-Okay so it’s apparent – Adelaide loves a good old-fashioned laneway-situated bar, and Hains and Co is no exception to the unofficial rule.
+Yes, it’s crystal clear – Adelaide loves a good old-fashioned laneway bar, and Hains and Co is no exception to the unofficial rule.
 Sail your yacht down Gilbert Place in the West End and moor yourself for the evening.
-The nautical theme is a little out of whack in downtown Adelaide but charming in its own slightly incongruous way: think wall-mounted anchors, antiquated maritime decor, endless lengths of ropes, and tiny boats in bottles.
+The nautical theme is a little out of whack in downtown Adelaide but charming in its own slightly incongruous way: think wall-mounted anchors, maritime decor, endless lengths of ropes and tiny boats in bottles.
 And since the bar is apparently cobbled together from chunks of the old Largs Bay jetty, this shipshape aesthetic certainly passes muster.
-It’s a handsome port in a storm and a beaut of a bar, perfect for a gin on a hot afternoon or a rum (which is never gone) on a cold night.
+It’s a handsome port in a storm and a beaut of a bar, perfect for a gin on a hot afternoon or a rum on a cold night.
 Once you’ve got your bearings, we suggest the Dark ‘n’ Stormy paired with a little something off the cigar menu from Cuba, Nicaragua or the Dominican Republic, if that’s your thing.
-Just make sure to position yourself on the deck (outside) for that sweet sea breeze.
+Just make sure to position yourself on the deck outside for that sweet sea breeze.

 Time Out tip: Take your Pirates of the Caribbean-loving friend to Hains and Co – it’ll be sure to give ‘em a thrill, me hearties.